Black victims of U-Michigan doc seek equity in settlements

-Dozens of Black former University of Michigan student-athletes who claim they were abused by a sports doctor who worked there for decades on Wednesday asked the university to treat them fairly as it settles hundreds of lawsuits expected to cost the school millions of dollars.
+NOVI, Mich.
+(AP) — Dozens of Black former University of Michigan student-athletes who claim they were abused by a sports doctor at the school asked Wednesday to be treated fairly as the university settles hundreds of lawsuits expected to cost the institution millions of dollars.

 They’re demanding that victims of Dr. Robert Anderson receive fair compensation “based on their trauma rather than based on their color.”